 Highlands and Islands Students’ Association (HISA)

-HISA is a new students’ association.
-It is a tertiary students’ association that represents the interests of all further and higher education students, no matter how they study or what they study.
+HISA is a tertiary students’ association that represents the interests of all further and higher education students, no matter how they study or what they study.
 Its structure is unique and reflects the composition of the university partnership.

 HISA campaigns for student rights, runs social events and supports clubs and societies, as well as raising students’ voices in all levels of university boards and committees.